-Many have explicitly read Jadzia and – from Season 7 – Ezri (Nicole de Boer)’s stories as transgender allegories.
+Many have explicitly read Jadzia and – from Star Trek: Deep Space Nine Season 7 – Ezri (Nicole de Boer)’s stories as transgender allegories.
 They point to parallels between the trans experience and Ezri’s dysphoria, as well as the problems that her joining with Dax had on her personal life.
 There are also times when both Jadzia and Ezri correct other characters when they use their old host’s name or outdated pronouns.
 A great example is when Kor, a Klingon, greets Jadzia by saying: “Curzon, my beloved old friend!”
 Jadzia replies with, “I’m Jadzia now,” and Kor (rather than kicking up a fuss) simply smiles and says, “Well, Jadzia, my beloved old friend!” (‘Blood Oath’ – S2, Ep19)

 Women at Warp writer Elissa Harris shares: “Dax, the symbiont who has lived numerous lives in various humanoid bodies… is trans.
 She may not be explicitly trans, but in terms of the stories that get told through her—about gender, personal change, social discomfort and assumptions based on appearances… she is very much trans […] Whether or not they intended to, the writers and performers on that show made my life better and easier in a very specific way.”

-The stories told on-screen make a difference, which is why the ways creators tell them matters, too.
+The stories told on-screen make a difference, which is why the ways creators tell them matter, too.
 That’s why it was so positive to see that the creators of Star Trek: Discovery cast non-binary actor Blu del Barrio and trans actor Ian Alexander in Trill roles as Adira and Grey Tal.
 Not only might some fans see themselves and their experiences mirrored in the Trill, but in the actors chosen to play them, too.